 In 2006, Arndt released "Go Out and See" on the Canadian boutique imprint Music Made By People.
-Go Out and See is a soulful album which feels both vaporous and heavy-hearted without being sappy or academic, winning enthusiastic reviews from the likes of XLR8R, The Wire, and Textura.
-A follow-up EP titled "Be Still" on Japan's Duotone records, featured 5 more of Arndt's emotional ebb and flow compositions in limited release.
+Go Out and See is a soulful album that feels both vaporous and heavy-hearted without being sappy or academic, winning enthusiastic reviews from XLR8R, The Wire, and Textura.
+A follow-up EP titled "Be Still" on Japan's Duotone records, featured five more of Arndt's emotionally tidal compositions in limited release.
 In the summer of 2006 Arndt signed on with n5MD, which has been Near The Parenthesis' home ever since.

-"Of Soft Construction" was the first album on n5MD.
-The album found Arndt displaying a passion, eclecticism and cohesion only previously hinted at in his work.
-"Tranquil", "haunting", "delicate" and "airy" were just a few of the many adjectives used by the press to describe "Of Soft Construction".
+"Of Soft Construction" was the first album released via n5MD.
+It found Arndt displaying a passion, eclecticism, and cohesion only previously hinted at in his work.
+"Tranquil," "haunting," "delicate," and "airy" were just a few of the many adjectives used by the press to describe "Of Soft Construction."

-Shortly after a trip to Spain, Arndt set out to complete his first concept release "L'Eixample".
-Released in 2008, the album was inspired the moderninst architecture of the L'Eixample district of Barcelona.
-"L'Eixample" became the first step in a series of albums that introduced an increasing amount of piano composition in Arndt's works and has been perceived to be his most hypnotic, almost religious, by way of its multi-layered tapestries of sound.
+Shortly after a trip to Spain, Arndt set out to complete his first concept release "L'Eixample."
+The album, released in 2008, was inspired the modernist architecture of the L'Eixample district of Barcelona.
+"L'Eixample" became the first step in a series of albums that utilized and an increasing amount of piano.
+The album has been said to be his most hypnotic, almost religious, by way of its multi-layered tapestries of sound.

 In 2009, Arndt took a short break from Near the Parenthesis to produce an EP in collaboration with n5MD alumni Arc Lab which was released on Hidden Shoal Records.
-The two worked under the name "Down Review" and provided Arndt an outlet for decidedly beat-heavier productions as his works under Near the Parenthesis continued to drift to slower tempos.
-Exemplified in 2010's "Music for the Forest Concourse", Arndt produced a highly-thematic album which was to become, in his view, the least "electronic" in his catalog.
-The work was created for the specific experience of listening outside, specifically at dusk, and was imagined as a collection that could actually be played with a four-piece ensemble of conventional instruments.
+The two worked under the name "Down Review" and provided Arndt an outlet for decidedly beat-heavier productions as his works under Near the Parenthesis continued to drift to more piano forward compositions, exemplified in 2010's "Music for the Forest Concourse."
+Arndt produced a highly-thematic album, which was to become, in his view, the least "electronic" in his catalog thus far.
+The work was created for the specific experience of listening outside, specifically at dusk, and conceived as a collection that could be performed with a four-piece ensemble of conventional instruments.

-Less than a year later, Arndt completed his next album "Japanese for Beginners".
-Arndt was intent on creating something decidedly less organic, which includes what may be some of the most creative drum programing of his career.
-Building on this new platform, Japanese for Beginners continues Arndt's bias and skill in constructing haunting piano motifs and, as always, brings the pieces together seamlessly.
+Less than a year later, Arndt completed his next album, "Japanese for Beginners."
+Arndt intended to create something decidedly less organic, which includes what might be some of the most creative drum programing of his career.
+Building on this new platform, Japanese for Beginners continues Arndt's bias and skill in constructing cohesively gentile piano motifs.

 n5MD RELEASES FROM Near The Parenthesis